survivejs-presentations/webpack-the-good-parts/README.md

-# Webpack - From Apprentice to Journeyman
+# Webpack - The Good Parts

-This presentation covers [SurviveJS - Webpack](https://survivejs.com/webpack) topics from the beginning to the building part.
+This presentation covers [SurviveJS - Webpack](https://survivejs.com/webpack) the best parts of the full two-day workshop.